Battle of Antietam: Opening assaults on the Sunken Road

+Collapse of the Sunken Road

-As Caldwell's brigade advanced around the right flank of the Confederates, Col. Francis C. Barlow and 350 men of the 61st and 64th New York saw a weak point in the line and seized a knoll commanding the sunken road.
-This allowed them to get enfilade fire into the Confederate line, turning it into a deadly trap.
+As Caldwell's brigade advanced around the right flank of the Confederates, Colonel Francis C. Barlow led the 61st and 64th New York forward.
+Barlow and Lieutenant Colonel Nelson Miles saw a weak point in the line and maneuvered their troops into a position that allowed them to pour enfilade fire into the Confederate line, turning it into a deadly trap.
 In attempting to wheel around to meet this threat, a command from Rodes was misunderstood by Lt.
-Col. James N. Lightfoot, who had succeeded the unconscious John Gordon.
+Colonel James N. Lightfoot, who had succeeded Gordon.
 Lightfoot ordered his men to about-face and march away, an order that all five regiments of the brigade thought applied to them as well.
 Confederate troops streamed toward Sharpsburg, their line lost.
+Most of George Anderson's brigade withdrew as well, caught up in the retreat of Richard Anderson's division.

-Richardson's men were in hot pursuit when massed artillery hastily assembled by Gen. Longstreet drove them back.
+Richardson's men were in hot pursuit when massed artillery hastily assembled by General Longstreet drove them back.
 A counterattack with 200 men led by D.H.
 Hill got around the Federal left flank near the sunken road, and although they were driven back by a fierce charge of the 5th New Hampshire, this stemmed the collapse of the center.
 Reluctantly, Richardson ordered his division to fall back to north of the ridge facing the sunken road.
 His division lost about 1,000 men.
-Col. Barlow was severely wounded, and Richardson mortally wounded.
+Colonel Barlow was severely wounded, and Richardson mortally wounded.
 Winfield S. Hancock assumed division command.
 Although Hancock would have an excellent future reputation as an aggressive division and corps commander, the unexpected change of command sapped the momentum of the Federal advance.